How To End A Marriage With Kids: 6 Tips For Parenting Through Divorce

 I know those feelings well from my own childhood: from the age of four, my mother wasn't able to care for us.
 I grew up on very shaky ground, moving to new homes and cities, with a father who was divorced three times by the end of my teens.

 A child's universe does not need to be decimated just because the two adults in charge of them are changing the form of their relationship.
 Here are some tips for anyone ending a marriage with kids who don't wish to end their family.

 1. Really understand your marriage (and divorce) before you pull the trigger.

 Explore and try out alternative ways of structuring your new family system before making any final decisions.
 Consider trying a temporary separation, one that's less like taking a break and more like doing a test drive.
 My ex-husband and I tried a four-month period of what we called "nesting" to discover what a separation really felt like before making a final decision to divorce.
-Of course, this will help you and your partner; but it will also make the shift more gradual for your children.
+This will help you and your partner, but it will also make the shift more gradual for your children.

 Consider staying as close as possible to each other while maintaining appropriate boundaries.
 My ex-husband and I kept our homes four blocks from each other as another way to make the change more gradual.
 We did this to avoid creating a feeling of real "distance" to our children.

 Additionally, put effort into the details to create cozy environments for everyone.
 We were committed to ensuring that both homes were properly set up and comfortable for the kids.
-This included furniture, toys, bedding and blankets they liked to sleep with at night and so on.
+This included furniture, toys, bedding, and blankets they liked to sleep with at night and so on.

-5. Create and maintain clear, consistent boundaries.
+4. Create and maintain clear, consistent boundaries.

-While my ex-husband and I chose to live close by to one another, we also created and agreed upon a very clear and consistent parenting schedule.
-Be extremely vigilant about maintaining a consistent rhythm in our children's lives so there is never the question of "Who's house am I staying at tonight?"
+One way to do this is to create and agree on a very clear and consistent parenting schedule.
+Be extremely vigilant about maintaining a consistent rhythm in your children's lives so there is never the question of "Who's house am I staying at tonight?"

 Set up a system that cuts down on the day-to-day communication that might incite emotional drama.
 We adopted a Google calendar system to invite each other to any task or event that relates to the kids.
-This allows us to avoid missed emails, forgetfulness and miscommunications about logistics, which often cause friction.
+This allows us to avoid missed emails, forgetfulness, and miscommunications about logistics, which often cause friction.
 We're all busy.
 Juggling kids is hard enough when married and living in the same house!
 Keep it simple.